papoita/software_testing_study/README.md

 ## Types of Testing

-* unit Testing: smallest pieces of code.
+* unit Testing: smallest pieces of code (known arguments and get known results).
 Write assertions about it

 * integration: test bigger pieces of code when they have to work together. (meme of kitchen drawers)

-* end-to-end:
+* end-to-end: testing the app like the user using the browser by doing it programatically

-* storybook: visual testing
+* storybook: visual testing, showing component rendering

-* static testing: VScode linter
+* static testing: VScode linter, underline as typing

+* User acceptance testing

 * a/b testing

-* Regression testing: testing bugs by causing it the bug to occur
+* Regression testing: testing bugs by causing it (the bug) to occur

 ## Tools for testing
  ### Fearless refactor